zt10001/smol-course/3_parameter_efficient_finetuning/lora_adapters.md

 The merging process requires attention to memory management and precision.
 Since you'll need to load both the base model and adapter weights simultaneously, ensure sufficient GPU/CPU memory is available.
 Using `device_map="auto"` in `transformers` will help with automatic memory management.
 Maintain consistent precision (e.g., float16) throughout the process, matching the precision used during training and saving the merged model in the same format for deployment.
 Before deploying, always validate the merged model by comparing its outputs and performance metrics with the adapter-based version.

-Adapters are also be convenient for switching between different tasks or domains.
+Adapters are also convenient for switching between different tasks or domains.
 You can load the base model and adapter weights separately.
 This allows for quick switching between different task-specific weights.

 ## Implementation Guide